9-Year-Old Boy Saves Sister When 200-Year-Old Oak Tree Splits In Half, Crashes Into Vancouver Home During Snow Storm

 “I’m just super proud that he, in those couple seconds, just grabbed her and ran,” said Tom.
 “I’ve just never seen a tree this big split in half.”

-Brady said, “It just happened in a flash.”
+“It just happened in a flash,” Brady said.

 The father went on to say that the incident was “traumatic,” adding that “you wake up and they’re screaming, my wife was screaming, so I just started screaming and I just thought the worst.”